Super Mario Bros.: Release

 Super Mario Bros. was first released in Japan on September 13, 1985, for the Family Computer (Famicom).
 It was released later that year in North America for the Nintendo Entertainment System (NES).
 Its exact North American release date is debated; though most sources report it was released in October 1985 as a launch game, when the NES had a limited release in the US, several sources suggest it was released between November 1985 and early 1986.

 The arcade port for the Nintendo VS. System debuted in London in January 1986, and was released in other countries in February 1986.
 It is the first version of Super Mario Bros. to receive a wide international release, and many outside of Japan were introduced to the game through the arcade version.
 The NES version received a wide North American release later that year, followed by Europe on May 15, 1987.

-In 1988, Super Mario Bros. was re-released along with the light gun shooting range game Duck Hunt as part of a single ROM cartridge, which came packaged with the NES as a pack-in game, as part of the console's Action Set bundle.
+In 1988, Super Mario Bros. was re-released along with the light gun shooting range game Duck Hunt as part of a single multicart, which came packaged with the NES as a pack-in game, as part of the console's Action Set bundle.
 Millions of copies of this version of the game were manufactured and sold in the United States.
 In 1990, another cartridge, touting those two games and World Class Track Meet, was released in North America as part of the NES Power Set bundle.
 It was released on May 15, 1987, in Europe, and during that year in Australia.
 In 1988, the game was re-released in Europe in a cartridge containing the game plus Tetris and Nintendo World Cup.
 The compilation was sold alone or bundled with the revised version of the NES.